DKesserich/SimpleDayNightPlugin/README.md

 - Recommended: Enable Virtual Textures

 ## Usage
+Copy the Simple_DayNight folder into your project's Plugins folder.
+Re-generate project files for your project and build.

-Simply drag and drop the DayNightController into your level (or create a blueprint subclass of the DayNightController and drag and drop that into your level).
+In-editor, simply drag and drop the DayNightController into your level (or create a blueprint subclass of the DayNightController and drag and drop that into your level).

 ### Settings